 Here’s a guide that covers 10 important options trading strategies–from the most basic to the more complex and advanced.

-Options contracts represent agreements that give an investor the right—and in some cases, the obligation—to buy or sell a particular security at a specific price by a set date in time.
-A single contract typically represents the right to buy or sell 100 shares.
+Options are derivatives contracts that give holders the right—not the obligation—to buy or sell a particular asset at a specific price by a set date in time.
+With stock options, holders of the contracts have the right to buy the underlying shares.
+A single stock options contract typically represents the right to buy or sell 100 shares.

-• A call gives an investor the right to buy an asset—it’s a bet that the price will rise.
+• A call gives the holder the right to buy an asset—it’s a bet that the price will rise.

-• A put gives an investor the right to sell an asset— it’s bet that the price will fall.
+• A put gives the holder the right to sell an asset— it’s a bet that the price will fall.

 Common Options Trading Strategies

-When using options, investors can either buy existing contracts, or they can “write” contracts for securities they currently hold.
+When trading options, investors can either buy existing contracts, or they can “write” or sell contracts for securities they currently hold.
 The former is generally used as a means of speculation, while the latter is most often used as a way of generating income.

 The covered call strategy requires an investor to own shares of the underlying stock.
 They then write a call option on the stock and receive a premium payment.

-If the stock price stays below the strike price when the option expires, the call writer keeps the shares and the premium and can then write another covered call if desired.
-If the stock rises above the strike price when the option expires, the call writer must sell the shares at that price.
+If the stock price of Company Y stays below the strike price when the option expires, the call writer keeps the shares and the premium and can then write another covered call if desired.
+If Company Y rises above the strike price when the option expires, the call writer must sell the shares at that price.